 At the end you can compare and see who collected the most or the least apples.

-This is Halloween game that your younger students will enjoy.
+This is a Halloween game that your younger students will enjoy.
 Putting the pumpkin together as a group is a lot of fun.
 You could either make sets for different groups or have one for the whole class.
 Call out a part of the pumpkin face and have your students find the right one and add it to the pumpkin.
 After completing the face, students can label the parts.

 I like laminating my sets so I can reuse them later.
-I use this on a cookie try or on a magnetic board.
+I use this on a cookie tray or on a magnetic board.
 You can create more parts with construction paper, maybe add crazy hair, hands or feet.

 I am always looking for ways to bring some culture to my Spanish class.
 One way to do it is through the use of traditional games.
 Below I am sharing links of some games that can be easily used in foreign language Spanish classes.
 Just click on the links to learn more about each game.